 Step 2: Appoint Your Utah Registered Agent

-The state of Utah requires your business to select a registered agent (more about it here) in order to file your Articles of Organization.
+The state of Utah requires your business to select a registered agent in order to file your Articles of Organization.
 Your LLC’s registered agent is there to receive official correspondence from the state on behalf of your business.
-The most important of these being service of process.
+The most important of these is the service of process.

 Your registered agent can be anyone age 18 or over with a street address located in Utah.
 This means the address you use cannot be a P.O.
 Box.
 It is important to put some thought into who you choose to represent your business as a registered agent as this individual can help your business in a number of ways.

 If you choose to hire a member of your family, owner of your business, or a friend, they can act as a secretary.
 This can be convenient as they will need to be there during all ordinary business hours to accept official correspondence.